US STOCKS-Wall Street sinks 3%, Dow at late July lows as pandemic surges

 By Herbert Lash

 The spiraling pandemic and Washington's failure to reach a deal on new fiscal stimulus before the Nov.
-3 election drove all three stock indexes to close almost 3% lower.
+3 election drove all three stock indexes to close more than 3% lower in heavy trade.

+The sell-off accelerated during the session's final minutes,with both the Dow and benchmark S&P 500 posting their biggest single-day declines since June 11.

-Twelve U.S. states set records for hospitalized COVID-19 patients on Tuesday, while Germany and France announced plans to shut large swathes of public life for a month as the pandemic surged across Europe.
+Twelve U.S. states set records for hospitalized COVID-19 patients, while Germany and France announced plans to shut large swathes of public life for a month as the pandemic surged across Europe.

 "Obviously the virus is out of control.
 It's spiking, it's bad," said Eric Kuby, chief investment officer at North Star Investment Management Corp in Chicago.
 "The concept that ... it's going to disappear is just a faulty assumption."

-Shares of hotels, airlines and other companies sensitive to COVID-19-related turmoil sank.
-The S&P 1500 airlines index and leisure related stocks fell, and the energy index slid as oil prices tumbled on fears of a deeper drop in fuel demand.
+Shares of hotels, airlines and other leisure-related companies sensitive to COVID-19-related turmoil sank, with the S&P 1500 airlines index falling 4.3%.
+The energy index slid 4.2% as oil prices tumbled on fears of a deeper drop in fuel demand.

 With just six days to the election, Wall Street's fear gauge spiked to its highest level since June 15.
 Concerns that a winner might not be declared the night of Nov.
 3 also spurred the wide sell-off.